KeyboardKit/KeyboardKitPro/README.md

-## Platform Support
+## Supported Platforms

-KeyboardKit Pro supports the following platforms:
+KeyboardKit Pro supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

-* iOS 13.0
-* macOS 11.0
-* tvOS 13.0
-* watchOS 6.0

-Although KeyboardKit builds on all platform, some features are unavailable on some platforms.
+Although KeyboardKit Pro builds on all platform, some features are unavailable on some platforms.

 ## Installation

-The best way to install KeyboardKit Pro is to use the Swift Package Manager.
+KeyboardKit Pro is installed with the Swift Package Manager.

 ```
 https://github.com/KeyboardKit/KeyboardKitPro.git